danielmarbach/PerformanceTricksAzureSDK/README.md

 }
 ```

-Unfortunately by default the `WriteEvent` method supports only a few parameters before it falls back to using `WriteEvent(Int32, Object[])`.
-When that happens we are not only allocating an object array per call, but also any value type that is passed to that method is boxed and therefore allocates.
-For example in the above snippets the `ownershipCount` integer would be boxed into `object`.
-Especially considering that EventSources are supposed to be turned on in production and therefore need to tolerate high throughput this can quickly become problematic.
-Luckily there is a special overload of [`WriteEventCore`](https://docs.microsoft.com/en-us/dotnet/api/system.diagnostics.tracing.eventsource.writeeventcore).
+Unfortunately, by default the `WriteEvent` method supports only a few parameters before it falls back to using `WriteEvent(Int32, Object[])`.
+When that happens, we are not only allocating an object array per call, but also any value type that is passed to that method is boxed and therefore allocates.
+For example, in the above snippets the `ownershipCount` integer would be boxed into `object`.
+Especially considering that EventSources are supposed to be turned on in production and therefore need to tolerate high throughput, this can quickly become problematic.
+Luckily, there is a special overload of [`WriteEventCore`](https://docs.microsoft.com/en-us/dotnet/api/system.diagnostics.tracing.eventsource.writeeventcore).

 ```csharp
 [NonEvent]